-Brands come and go–that’s a fact.
-But blame it on luck or sheer marketing smarts, some names have apparently stood the test of time.
+Brands come and go, but blame it on luck or sheer marketing smarts, some names have stood the test of time.

 Today, most folks who frequent grocery or sari-sari stores refer to toothpaste as simply Colgate and a sachet of coffee as Nescafe.
 These products usually enjoy a huge market share, and consumers are not complaining.

 What’s in a name?
 Armed with only a high school diploma, NBS founder Nanay Coring first worked as a salesgirl for a bookstore owned by her brother and sister-in-law.
-The said store was located on the ground floor of Panciteria Nacional in Escolta, a place where the name of the 71-year old retail giant originated.
-Or so we thought.
+The said store was located on the ground floor of Panciteria Nacional in Escolta, a place where the name of the 71-year old retail giant supposedly got its name.
+Or so we were told.

-In a story published in The Philippine Star, Nanay Coring revealed that the name of the store came from an unlikely source.
+In a Philippine Star article, Nanay Coring revealed that the name of the store came from an unlikely source.
 Turns out, the National Book Store that we all love was actually inspired by a brand of a cash register, and Nanay Coring decided to use it because “it sounded like a good name”.
-[Image source]

-Bonus trivia: During the World War II, Nanay Coring almost renamed her store “National Slipper Store”.
+Bonus trivia: During World War II, Nanay Coring almost renamed her store “National Slipper Store.”
 At that time, she and her late husband, Jose, hid American books (which the Japanese obviously didn’t like) and sold school supplies along with slippers instead.
-Thanks to tired Japanese soldiers, the affordable slippers ended up as best-sellers.
+Thanks to Japanese soldiers with tired feet, the affordable slippers ended up as best-sellers.

 3. Max’s Restaurant

 The combination of fried chicken and hard drinks eventually gave way to a full-blown business.
-First referred to as “Max’s Bar”, the store would’ve been named ‘Maximo’ but since the Americans had a hard time pronouncing it, the owners preferred to use the shorter version.
-[Image source]
+First referred to as “Max’s Bar,” the store would’ve been named ‘Maximo’ but since the Americans had a hard time pronouncing it, the owners preferred to use the shorter version.

 What’s in a name?
 As its logo suggests, Ginebra San Miguel, the oldest brand of gin in the country, was named after St. Michael.
 But unknown to many, the iconic painting showing an angel triumphing over the devil has an interesting trivia to tell.